btnguyen2k/docms/dosrc/03-components/02-runtime/index-en.md

 `DO CMS runtime` is responsible for rendering website content.
 It also offers other features such as i18n and fulltext search.

-For your convenience, `DO CMS runtime` has already been containerized as a Docker image <a href="https://hub.docker.com/r/btnguyen2k/docmsruntime" target="_blank">btnguyen2k/docmsruntime</a>.
+For your convenience, `DO CMS runtime` has already been containerized as a [Docker image](https://hub.docker.com/r/btnguyen2k/docmsruntime).

 The following command spins up an instance of `DO CMS runtime` from Docker image: